sycomix/Clover-Edition/README.md

 Windows Installer is hopefully coming someday.
 I'm not 100% sure how to do it.
 In the meantime you can manually install pretty easily:

 Install python, pytorch (`torch`), and `transformers`.
 Windows users may need to add the location of pip and python to their `PATH` variable manually (look up how to do that, it's not that hard.)
 Instructions to install pytorch can be found [here](https://pytorch.org/get-started/locally/).
 You do not need to install the package "torchvision".
-On Windows, with CUDA 10 and python 3, the command should look like this:
+On Windows, with CUDA 10 and python 3, the command should look like the following.
+Older versions of CUDA or CPU only are also possible with a different download, see the pytorch install link.

 ```
 pip3 install torch -f https://download.pytorch.org/whl/torch_stable.html